faasm/faasm/docs/kubernetes.md

 ## Knative Set-up

-Provided you have an accessible Kubernetes cluster (and can run `kubectl` to access it), you can deploy Faasm as follows.
+Provided you have an accessible Kubernetes cluster (cloud provider, local Minikube, bare metal etc.) with Knative installed, you can deploy Faasm as follows.

 If you're deploying remotely then you need to update the `externalIPs` field in the `upload-service.yml` file to match your k8s master node.
+On a cloud provider you may need to modify the external `LoadBalancer`s.

 ```
 # Local (NodePorts for services)
 ./bin/knative_deploy.sh local

-# Remote (LoadBalancers for service)
+# Remote (LoadBalancers for service).
+Run on master node
 ./bin/knative_deploy.sh remote
 ```

-Once everything has started up, you can get the relevant URLs as follows:
+Once everything has started up, you can get the relevant URLs as follows (on the master node):

 ```
 ./bin/knative_route.sh